Introduction: Casting Molds With Voids

 The addition of negative space in concrete allows for the creation of all kinds of projects, like concrete lampshades to concrete cups.
-In this class we'll learn how to make negative space in concrete by making a planter pot using an old boot as the mold.
+In this lesson we'll look at voids in concrete molds to create negative space.

-The first pour will be to fill the bottom of the boot until the top of the pencil, the second pour will fill the remainder of the boot after the bottle is inserted.
+The first pour will be to fill the bottom of the mold until about halfway, the second pour will fill the remainder of the mold after the water bottle to create the negative space is inserted.

 Because this is a deep pour, take the time to periodically tap and shake the boot mold to settle the concrete fully and release any air bubbles.
-Continue pouring concrete filling up the boot, but stop at the shoulder of the bottle, if you continue filling past the shoulder you'll close in the bottle after the concrete is set.
+Continue pouring concrete filling up your mold, but stop at the shoulder of the bottle, if you continue filling past the shoulder you'll close in the bottle after the concrete is set.
 Tap and vibrate the mold to remove bubbles.

 The concrete should be set after 48 hours and the bottle can be removed, revealing the negative space.
 Remove the bottle cap and lift the entire boot mold and upend it to pour the water from the bottle.